wimblerobotics/Robotics_Book/book/chapters/brief_intro_to_bt.md

 * `Control` nodes govern the flow of execution.
   Examples of control nodes might be:
   * `Fallback` The child nodes are a sequence of behaviors that are tried in order until one succeeds.
-  * `RecoveryNode` Will try to recover from failure of the first child node by executing the second child node.
   * `Sequence` Performs the behavior of the child nodes in order.
 * `Decorator` nodes modify the behavior of the child node.
   Examples of decorator nodes might be: